-(1) Excavations for foundations shall extend to undisturbed soil.
+Excavations for foundations shall extend to undisturbed soil.

 9.12.4.1.
-Support of Footings
+Compacting or Filling with Concrete

-(1) The soil in trenches beneath footings for sewers and watermains shall be compacted by tamping up to the level of the footing base or shall be filled with concrete having a strength not less than 10 MPa (1500 psi) to support the footing.
+(1) The soil in trenches beneath footings for sewers and watermains shall be compacted by tamping up to the level of the footing base or shall be filled with concrete having a strength not less than 10 Mpa (1500 psi) to support the footing.